 Nathan K. (he/him/his) is the father of five children and a dentist.
 As a teenager in the 80s he followed the counsel of his bishop to ignore his sexuality, tell no one, get married and things would turn out OK.
 He served a full time mission in Alabama, graduated BYU Provo, and entered a mixed orientation marriage in full faith that things would indeed turn out OK.
 He held on faithfully for 20 years living the absolute Mormon heterosexual dream of a life until the lack of authenticity slowly created a dangerous collapsing shell of a man.
 Realizing the path to self care and healing for all involved was to abandon the counsel of the 80s, he came out to himself, spouse, brothers, sisters, parents, children, friends, and staff.
 Much was lost, including his marriage of 23 years.
 But much was gained.
 He currently serves on the leadership team for Affirmation’s gay fathers group: Fathers in Affirmation.
 Most recently he spoke out nationally on the devastating ramifications of the “policy” on his children.

-Nick K. (he/him/his) is an aspiring clinical psychologist who researches LGB Mormon sexual identity development.
-Occupying his time while he awaits responses from his graduate school applications, he enjoys writing nerdy fantasy novels, reading whatever he can get his hands on, cooking, and summoning the motivation to workout regularly.
+Nick K. (he/him/his) is a behavior analyst who works with kids who have autism.
+A strong proponent of self-compassion, he enjoys writing nerdy fantasy novels, reading whatever he can get his hands on, cooking, and summoning the motivation to workout regularly.
 Certain he’d be Sorted into Ravenclaw, he is still upset he didn’t get a Hogwarts letter.
 Nick wrote about his perspective as an active gay Mormon through an article he wrote for Millennial Mormons.